Axelgustavschnurer/Aterbrukskartan/README.md

 SHADOW_DATABASE_URL="sqlserver://localhost:1433;database=shadow;trustServerCertificate=true;integratedSecurity=true"
 ```

+The current database url is already set up in a .env file among the secure files on azure, so if you change database you need to update the file there as well.

-The shadow database url doesn't need to be on localhost, however it shouldn't match the actual database url.
+The shadow database url doesn't *need* to be on localhost, however it shouldn't match the actual database url.

 Run prisma generate to generate the prisma client: